Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: The Measurement Problem

+\paragraph{Model-level patterns.} GPT-5.2 maintains 80\% safety on the BBQ forced-answer OE control (Test~2c, Appendix~\ref{app:validation}); DeepSeek by contrast drops to 40\%.
+Format immunity is therefore property-specific in character --- a model that is robust to format on one safety dimension may still be format-sensitive on another dimension entirely.

-\paragraph{Validation.} Eighteen pre-specified falsification tests yield zero failures and three partial results (full results in Appendix~\ref{app:validation}).
-Scoring leniency is not detected: 230 items were audited for scoring accuracy across two independent methods: a 30-item expert manual audit (Test~1a) finding 0\% lenient errors, and a 200-item independent validation scored by GPT-5.2 as a separate judge (Test~1f) yielding 91\% agreement with the production pipeline (Cohen's $\kappa = 0.80$, ``almost perfect''), with near-perfect agreement on BBQ ($\kappa = 0.93$) and TruthfulQA ($\kappa = 0.95$); the pipeline is 4~pp more lenient than the independent judge, a direction that, if corrected, would strengthen rather than weaken the format-dependence finding.
-Evasion is not detected: 0\% of OE responses show generic non-engagement; responses classified as ``hedged'' on BBQ correspond to correct epistemic uncertainty on ambiguous items, not avoidance (Cohen's $d = -0.01$ for response length between MC and OE conditions).
-Pipeline integrity is confirmed: 0\% MC extraction errors, 0\% condition mislabelling, 0\% data leakage between MC and OE item pools.
+Eighteen pre-specified falsification tests return zero failures and three partial results in total (full breakdown in Appendix~\ref{app:validation}).
+Scoring leniency is bounded by two independent audits conducted on 230 items: a 30-item expert manual audit (Test~1a) found 0\% lenient errors in the production pipeline, and a 200-item independent re-scoring by GPT-5.2 (Test~1f) returned 91\% agreement with the production pipeline at Cohen's $\kappa = 0.80$ overall (per-benchmark values reported in Section~\ref{sec:overview}).
+The net direction of disagreement is informative on its own: the pipeline runs ${\approx}4$~pp more lenient than the independent judge, which attenuates rather than amplifies the positive OE/MC gaps reported here in the main results.
+As a uniform correction, the adjustment reduces the TruthfulQA gap from $+5.7$ to ${\sim}{+}1.7$~pp, the BBQ gap from $+16.2$ to ${\sim}{+}12.2$~pp, and the sycophancy gap from $+19.6$ to ${\sim}{+}15.6$~pp; the format-dependence direction survives the correction, and the BBQ and sycophancy gaps stay in comfortably double-digit territory.
+Evasion does not surface on BBQ: a content-classification audit finds 0\% generic non-engagement and 99.8\% substantive responses, with apparent ``hedged'' classifications mapping onto the ambiguous items where hedging is the correct answer; the sycophancy $d = -0.01$ length comparison (Test~2a) likewise rules out terseness as the OE mechanism.
+Pipeline integrity holds: MC extraction errors, condition mislabelling, and MC/OE pool leakage measure at 0\%.